Market overview: Financial markets focus on US elections

 Price/earnings ratio

 The graphic shows the price/earnings ratio (P/E ratio) for the stock markets in Switzerland, worldwide and in emerging markets since 2000.
-The P/E ratios of the three markets have declined considerably since summer 2020, thanks to rising corporate earnings and falling equity prices.
+In response to rising corporate earnings and falling equity prices, the P/E ratios of the three markets have declined considerably since summer 2020.
 However, P/E ratios have increasingly recovered since the end of 2022 thanks to higher equity prices.

 Source: SIX, MSCI